ashoknarayan/Word_Finder/README.md

 We pre-build a positional index from a word list, storing bitmasks for each letter at each position.
 This lets us quickly filter out impossible words by intersecting bitmasks, making the search blazing fast!

 ---
+Please run the build.py on a [words.txt](https://github.com/dwyl/english-words/blob/master/words.txt) file.
+Then play with the main.py
 Made with ❤️ by Ashok Narayan | Happy guessing! 🎉